 The selling component of this expense line is related to the direct and indirect costs of generating revenue (from selling products or services).

 Direct expenses are those incurred at the exact point-of-sale for a product or service.
 Examples of direct selling expenses include transaction costs and commissions paid on a sale.

-Indirect selling expenses are those that are incurred either before or after the sale is made and examples include salaries, benefits, and wages for salespeople, travel, and accommodation expenses.
+Indirect selling expenses are incurred either before or after the sale is made, and examples include salaries, benefits, and wages for salespeople, travel, and accommodation expenses.

 General & Administrative (G&A) Expense